blimmer/benlimmer.com/_posts/2023-09-18-circleci-cache-nvm.md

 Running with 7 threads to speed up the build
 ```

-Luckily, you can work around this issue by caching the NVM.
+Luckily, you can work around this issue by caching the Node tarball.

 ## Caching NVM